 See Related: Best Travel Board Games

 Imagine you’re about to capture a snap of beautiful humpback whales, and your phone or camera battery runs out.
 To avoid such a situation, make sure you carry a portable charger with a USB cord at all times on your trip.

-Cruise ships don’t offer charging ports at every corner, and even if they do, they are mostly taken.
-In this case, you should take matters into your own hands to extend your battery life whenever you need.
+Cruise ships don’t offer charging ports at every corner; even if they do, they are mostly taken.
+In this case, you should take matters into your own hands to extend your battery life whenever you need it.

 See Related: Best Gifts for Tour Guides